 “There is now scientific evidence that suggests when we’re tired (or mentally fatigued) our ability to perform the simplest of tasks is impaired to the same level as if we were legally intoxicated.”
 (Reducing Fatigue Risk)

-Fortunately, a combination of driver habits and lifestyle changes along with comprehensive workplace programs can successfully reduce the accidents caused by drivers falling asleep at the wheel.
+Fortunately, a combination of driver habits, lifestyle changes, and comprehensive workplace programs can reduce the accidents caused by drivers falling asleep at the wheel.

 The Drowsy Driver Solution

 A variety of technology serves to help manage driver fatigue.
 Those include: